sourcegraph/about/content/blogposts/2023/big-code-in-ai-era.md

 ### Survey highlights
 <br/>
 **The AI era is here, ready or not.**
-* 76% of developers are excited about the rise of dev tools powered by AI, but there are still big concerns around AI and its impact on Big Code:
+* 76% of developers are excited about the rise of dev tools powered by AI, but there are still big concerns around AI and its impact on Big Code.
     * 61% are concerned about AI’s impact on tech debt.
     * 67% expressed concern about code sprawl due to the growth of AI.
     * 76% are worried about the amount of new code created and the need to manage it.